mithrandie/csvq/docs/_posts/2006-01-02-statement.md

 #### Line editor in the interactive shell

-On the some systems, the interactive shell provide more powerful line editor by using the package [https://github.com/chzyer/readline](https://github.com/chzyer/readline).
+On the some systems, the interactive shell provides a more powerful line editor by using the package [https://github.com/chzyer/readline](https://github.com/chzyer/readline).
-You can use not all features of the readline package, but its short cut keys, command history and features like that will help you.
+Not all features of the readline package are available, but its short cut keys, command history and features like that will help you.

 The readline package is used on the following systems.
 - darwin dragonfly freebsd linux netbsd openbsd solaris windows